 - Ability to manage a demanding case load: excellent time management, priority-setting, and organizational skills

 - Excellent written and oral advocacy skills

-- Ability to work effectively with a diverse range of groups, including people of color, immigrants, non-English speakers, people with mental disabilities, law students, service providers, government employees, community partners, elected officials, and law school faculty
+- Ability to work effectively with a diverse range of groups, including people of color, immigrants, non-English speakers, people with mental health and physical disabilities, law students, service providers, government employees, community partners, elected officials, and law school faculty

 - Strong interpersonal skills, flexibility, and demonstrated ability to work well independently and as part of a team